Instructions for Authors

 Articles

-Feature articles should be approximately 3000 words, excluding abstract, references, tables, and figures.
+Feature articles should be no more than 3000 words, excluding abstract, references, tables, and figures.

-Column articles (invitations only) should be approximately 2000 words, excluding abstract, references, tables, or figures.
+Column articles (invitations only) should be no more than 2000 words, excluding abstract, references, tables, or figures.

 Critical Care Nurse no longer accepts research articles.